kyverno/kyverno/docs/user/cli/commands/kyverno_apply.md

   -c, --cluster              Checks if policies should be applied to cluster in the current context
-      --context string       The name of the kubeconfig context to use --detailed-results     If set to true, display detailed results --exception strings    Policy exception to be considered when evaluating policies against resources -b, --git-branch string    test git repository branch -h, --help                 help for apply
+      --context string       The name of the kubeconfig context to use --detailed-results     If set to true, display detailed results -e, --exception string    Policy exception to be considered when evaluating policies against resources --exceptions strings
+  -b, --git-branch string    test git repository branch -h, --help                 help for apply
       --kubeconfig string    path to kubeconfig file with authorization and master location information